WOA-Project/SurfaceDuo-Guides/Other/ExtractingPartitions.md

 ## Boot into TWRP

-- NWe need to boot into TWRP, to do so, run the following command on your PC:
+- We need to boot into TWRP, to do so, run the following command on your PC:

 ```
 fastboot boot surfaceduo1-twrp.img